Skip to main content

 Update integration mapping

-Now we'll configure the GitHub integration to detect AI-assisted PRs and ingest the necessary data.
+Now we'll configure the GitHub integration to detect AI-assisted PRs and Jira issues to populate the issue category and lead time properties.

 1. Go to your Data Source page.